techthiyanes/tutorials-5/t01_Stable_Diffusion/README.md

 # gpu.teardown()
 ```

-Status: **Working.**

 ## 02 Fast Stable Diffusion with Model Pinning

-In this tutorial, we bring down the time to run Stable Diffusion to ~1.5s/imag
+In this tutorial, we bring down the time to run Stable Diffusion to ~1.5s/image
  (without complation) by pinning the model to GPU memory using Runhouse.

 To run this tutorial from your laptop: